eightnineight/react-render/README.md

         super();
     }

-    // you need to override layout function
+    // you need to override render function
-    // props is the same as props in react function component. layout(props) {
+    // props is the same as props in react function component. render(props) {
         return <div>{props.children}</div>;
     }
 }